 Dr. Sean Freeman is the best rhinoplasty surgeon in Charlotte NC today.
 He has been certified by two different boards of surgery, the American Board of Otolaryngology (head and neck surgery) and the American Board of Facial Plastic and Reconstructive Surgery.
-Since 1988 he has concentrated on his speciality — facial plastic surgery, including nose jobs.
+Since 1988 he has concentrated on his specialty — facial plastic surgery, including nose jobs.
 Many of his patients have already gotten nose jobs from other surgeons and are seeking revision rhinoplasty to improve them.
 If your son or daughter lives in or near Charlotte and wants rhinoplasty, schedule an appointment or online consultation with Charlotte’s best rhinoplasty surgeon today.

 Contact Dr. Sean Freeman at Only Faces, Charlotte’s most experienced rhinoplasty surgeon and top facial plastic surgeon, to schedule a consultation to find out what procedure is right for you.
 Call today.